-The New School is committed to creating and sustaining a university environment in which students, faculty, and staff can study and work in an atmosphere that is open, healthy, safe, and unhampered by discrimination.
+The New School is committed to creating and sustaining an open, healthy, and safe university environment, one unhampered by discrimination, in which students, faculty, and staff can study and work.
 Consistent with this commitment and in keeping with federal and state law requirements, it is the policy of the university that sexual assault and sexual exploitation will not be tolerated.
 Non-consensual sexual conduct and other forms of sexual violence can be traumatizing and detrimental to a person's learning experience and overall health and has no place in our community.
 The New School will take any and all action needed to prevent, correct, and discipline behavior that violates this standard of conduct.
 Due diligence will be applied to ensure proper and expeditious disciplinary review processes and the delivery of any appropriate resulting action.
 The university will make every effort to provide assistance and support to victims of sexual assault in a thorough, consistent, and sensitive manner.

 Sexual Assault is a serious problem on college campuses throughout the country.
 To counteract this problem, the university provides educational and preventive programs, resources for individuals dealing with sexual assault, and accessible methods of complaint resolution.